adventuregamestudio/ags/Windows/README.md

     cmake . -DSDL2_DIR="absolute-path-to-my-libs\SDL2-2.24.1\cmake"

 Once CMake finished working, you should have "SDL_sound.sln" MSVS solution in the same dir.
 Open the generated solution in MSVS, build a SDL2_sound-static project using wanted configuration.
-As the final step, you have to rename resulting "SDL2_sound-static.lib" to "SDL_sound.lib", because that's what AGS project currently expects.
-Of course you may also edit the TargetName in the SDL2_sound-static project's settings.

 ### OGG, Theora and Vorbis